-USU strives to provide an environment for students and employees that is free from discrimination (https://www.usu.edu/equity/sexual-misconduct/Sexual-Misconduct-Terms).
-If you experience sexual misconduct or discrimination at any point during the semester inside or outside of class, you are encouraged to contact the USU Title IX Coordinator via Distance Education room 400 in Logan, 435-797-1266 (tel:1-435-797-1266), titleix@usu.edu (mailto:titleix@usu.edu), or at equity.usu.edu/report (https://www.usu.edu/equity/report.
-You can learn more about the USU resources available for individuals who have experienced sexual misconduct at sexualrespect.usu.edu (https://www.usu.edu/sexual-respect/).
-Resources for individuals who have experienced discrimination are listed at equity.usu.edu/resources (https://www.usu.edu/equity/resources).
+USU strives to provide an environment for students and employees that is free from discriminationLinks to an external site. and sexual misconductLinks to an external site.
+If you experience sexual misconduct or discrimination at any point during the semester inside or outside of class, you are encouraged to contact the USU Title IX CoordinatorLinks to an external site. via Old Main room 161 in Logan, 435-797-1266, titleix@usu.edu, or at equity.usu.edu/reportLinks to an external site.
+You can learn more about the USU resources available for individuals who have experienced sexual misconduct at sexualrespect.usu.eduLinks to an external site.
+Resources for individuals who have experienced discrimination are listed at equity.usu.edu/resourcesLinks to an external site.